ABOUT THE NATIONAL YOUNGARTS FOUNDATION

 General Summary of Duties:

-The Database and Development Operations Manager reports to the Director of Special Projects and is responsible for the management and oversight of the development department's operations and the organization’s donor and constituent database.
-The Manager provides supervision for the Development Assistant.
 The successful candidate will be a detail-oriented, proactive problem solver with experience working on a fast-paced and dynamic fundraising team.
 Meticulous attention to detail, strong organizational, time management and communication skills are a must.
-Availability to regularly work some evenings and weekends on event days is required.
+Availability to work some evenings and weekends on event days is required.

-Essential and Other Responsibilities: (performs other duties as assigned)
+Essential and Other Responsibilities: (perform other duties as assigned)

 Qualifications and Experience Requirements: